Node.js vs PHP Performance

 Web servers like Apache and NGINX have ways to improve the PHP multi-tasking performance to some extent, but these are more limited than true language support for multi-tasking.

 There are several projects being worked on to make PHP asynchronous processing (multi-tasking) works better.
-The most popular is the HHVM project released in 2014 by Facebook; another project tackling PHP concurrency is threads.
+The most popular are the HHVM project released in 2014 by Facebook; another project tackling PHP concurrency is threaded.